 Between 2010 and 2017, a UKIP representative appeared on almost one in four Question Time programmes.
 UKIP only had one MP during this period, the same number as the Green Party.
 However, representatives from the Greens only featured on 7% of episodes.

-So it’s no surprise that former UKIP leader Nigel Farage holds the record for the number of individual appearances on the BBC’s flagship political debate.
+So it’s no surprise that former UKIP leader Nigel Farage holds the joint record for the number of individual appearances on the BBC’s flagship political debate this century.

 David Dimbleby has enjoyed the pleasure of his company on 32 occasions: